guilhermewerner/mini-redis/README.md

 # MiniRedis

-Created for learning Rust Async Programming with Tokio crate.
+Created for learn Rust Async Programming with Tokio crate.